-Eat the Foods Allowed On the Paleo Diet Food List & Forget About Counting Calories Ever Again
+Eat the Foods On This Paleo Diet Food List For a Nutritional Power Boost

 Do you think you can change your eating habits to include only the foods allowed on this Paleo diet food list?

 And, do you think you can cut the 3 most offensive foods from your diet?